Bus rapid transit in New Jersey: Princeton Transitway

-New Brunswick BRT
+The Princeton Transitway would parallel the right-of-way (ROW) of the Princeton Branch, which runs for just under 3 mi and is served by a shuttle called the Dinky between Princeton Junction station and Princeton Station, located on the Princeton University campus.
+A greenway providing pedestrian and bicycle paths, as well as exclusive bus lane would be incorporated into the plan.

-New Brunswick lies at the heart of Central Jersey and is a key transit hub for the region.
-The city is served by Amtrak and NJT on the Northeast Corridor, several NJT intrastate bus routes 800 series, the extensive Rutgers Campus bus network, the MCAT shuttle system, DASH buses, Brunsquick shuttles and NYC bound Suburban Trails buses.
+Greater New Brunswick BRT

-The hub of the New Brunswick BRT system would be New Brunswick Station in the city's central business district.
-It is located near the intersection of Route 18 and Route 27 which would function as the two major corridors for bus network that would connect downtown, residential neighborhoods, the five campuses of Rutgers University in the city and adjacent Piscataway, proximate communities, as well as to the proposed Route One BRT system.
+In 2008, NJ Transit and the North Jersey Transportation Planning Authority (NJTPA) initially studied the possibility of BRT in the Greater New Brunswick area.
+Identified, and the subject of further study, is a potential corridor along Livingston Avenue and Route 27 between Metuchen station and North Brunswick passing through Downtown New Brunswick at the New Brunswick station.
+Local bus service (NJ Transit bus routes 800–880 serve the region) would be transformed through the phased implementation of BRT components.

-Camden-Philadelphia BRT
+South Jersey BRT

-A BRT system in the Delaware Valley is part of a broader plan to expand a regional multimodal transportation network in adjacent Camden and Gloucester counties and across the Delaware River to the city of Philadelphia.
-Other elements of network would include additions and adjustments to PATCO Hi-Speed Line and Atlantic City Line and construction of the Glassboro–Camden Line, an 18 mi extension or connection to the light rail River LINE.
+A BRT system in the Delaware Valley is part of a broader plan to expand a regional multimodal transportation network in adjacent Camden and Gloucester counties to Downtown Camden and across the Delaware River to the city of Philadelphia.
+Other elements of network would include additions and adjustments to the PATCO Speedline and Atlantic City Line and construction of the Glassboro–Camden Line, an 18 mi extension or connection to the light rail River LINE.
 The region is served by NJT buses 400–499.